extremeblackliu/VRCX-Win8/README.md

 this is build on .NET 6.0, im fine installing .NET 6 on my Windows Server 2012 R2, but ye you might downgrade more to support REALLY olderrrr windows.

-im not planning to keep updating it, except perhaps when something important.
+im not planning to updating it, except perhaps when something important.

 # Why Win8?
 ye this is avg topic on chromium based application